The Complete Guide To California Eviction Laws

 California Eviction Timeline

-Average Timeline for Evicting a Tenant Legally in California
+Average Timeline To Legally Evict a Tenant in California

 How long does it typically take to evict a tenant?
 This depends.
 If errors are made or if the tenant contests the eviction in court, the timeline will be extended.
 However, below we outline an average timeline for the eviction process in California.